leafsphp/eien/README.md

 ## Installation

-You can easily install Leaf Viewi using the [Leaf CLI](https://cli.leafphp.dev):
+You can easily install Eien using the [Leaf CLI](https://cli.leafphp.dev):

 ```sh
 leaf install eien